Mission Critical Auto-ID Solutions for Healthcare

 - Provide granular visibility of all products as they flow from the donor site to the blood center, all the way up to bedside point of care at hospitals.

 - Ensure patient safety by verifying that the right product is being administered to the right patient at transfusion time.

-The resulting mission-critical, Auto-ID based applications, that will be exclusively commercialized by S3Edge, utilizes High Frequency (HF) RFID technology in concert with barcodes, and has been deployed in a production pilot at both the BloodCenter of Wisconsin and the University of Iowa Hospitals and Clinics consists of the following 2 parts:
+The resulting mission-critical, Auto-ID based applications utilize High Frequency (HF) RFID technology in concert with barcodes, and have been deployed in production pilots at both the BloodCenter of Wisconsin and the University of Iowa Hospitals and Clinics.
+The solution consists of the following 2 parts:

 - A Blood Center Solution to track the physical movement of and information about blood products from the point of donation, through processing at the blood center and shipment to a hospital transfusion center.

 - A Hospital Transfusion Services Solution to track the movement of blood products from the point of receipt of the blood products by the hospital transfusion center through the blood bank operation to the point of transfusion administration at the patient bedside.

 Each of these individual solutions include the following components: